lengfeld/subpatch/README.internal.md

 print the outputs of the  level-1/2 commands like subtree, init, cache and unpack, ...

 Try out new type checker: pyrefly check src/*.py

+Describe/define the term "populated" and unpopulated for subtrees.